 Hank joined Watsi on July 17th, 2016.
-Four years ago, Hank joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+8 other people also joined Watsi on that day!
 Hank's most recent donation supported Aleaza, a baby from Haiti, to fund diagnostic testing.

 Hank has funded healthcare for 26 patients in 10 countries.